You may recognise the names but who are your Parish Councillors?

 I moved to Wem Rural with my family at the start of 2007, having previously lived in and around the Midlands.
 Having been slightly nomadic earlier in life, I can honestly say, we should cherish what Wem Rural has to offer.

-I joined the parish council through co-option in 2013, and subsequent re-election in 2017 and currently serve as the vice-chair.
+I joined the parish council through co-option in 2013, and subsequent re-election in 2017 and 2021.
 Parish councils provide a vital part of the mechanics of local government.
 They represent, and are represented by, people who have their local community’s needs and wants at the very heart of what they do.
 Like so many things in life, you and they get out what you put in.

 Being a councillor gives you the opportunity to give something back to the community, and get involved in shaping the issues that will be important to our area for future generations.
 I have also been amazed at just how much goes on in our parish.
 It’s a real privilege to be involved in.